donaristos/Holographic_Lattice_Conductivity/README.md

    Used for higher precision numerics.

-To compile the project, I have included a makefile to be used with GNU C++.
+To compile the project, I have included a makefile to be used with Intel's C++ compiler.
 You might have to modify that depending on where your libraries are located and the distribution of C++ you are using.

+What and Where
+---
 The folder structure of the repository is:

  * *Mathematica*